Michael A. Olivas

-He has served on the editorial board of more than 20 scholarly journals.
+He has served on the editorial boards of more than 20 scholarly journals, including Federal History and the Journal of College & University Law.
 In 2010, he was chosen as the Outstanding Immigration Professor of the Year by the national Immigration Professors Blog Group.
 In 2011, he served as President of the Association of American Law Schools, and in 2018, AALS gave him its Triennial Award for Lifetime Service to Legal Education and the Law.

 During his UH career, he served on or chaired several dozen UH, UHLC, and UHS committees, including nine national personnel searches for senior leadership.
 In 2001, he was chosen for the Esther Farfel Award, UH’s highest faculty honor.
 From February 2016 until May 2017, Professor Olivas served as the President of the University of Houston-Downtown on an interim basis.